nemonik/hands-on-DevOps/readme.md

 <https://github.com/hashicorp/vagrant/>

 Vagrant is written in Ruby.
-In fact, a Vagrantfile is written in a Ruby DSL.
+In fact, a Vagrantfile is written in a Ruby DSL and I make full use of this to extend the functionality of the Vagrantfile..

 #### 8.5.1.2.
 Installing Vagrant